sidneyshafer/complete-react-guide/readme.md

     * **`reportWebVitals.js`**
         * Used to measure performance metrics of the app.
     * **`setupTests.js`**
         * Allows configuration of testing environment before any tests are run.
         * Commonly used with testing libraries like Jest and React Testing Library.

 **`package.json`**

 * Contains metadata about the app and its dependencies.
-> [!TIP]
-> For key `npm` commands, app usage, and dependency updates, check out the React app usage [documentation](/react.usage.md).

 **`.gitignore`**